Debt & Credit Help Paying Off Debt

 Here are the steps:

-1. First, list your debts by balance, from smallest to largest.
+1. List your debts by balance, from smallest to largest.
 This will give you an idea of which ones you should tackle first.

 2. Throw every penny you can at the smallest debt.
 For all the other debts, make only the minimum payment on each one.

-3. When the smallest is eliminated, roll that entire payment to the next smallest debt.
+3. Move on to the next.
+When the smallest is eliminated, roll that entire payment to the next smallest debt.
 Continue to make only the minimum payment on all the other debts, and repeat until each debt is paid in full.

 Who should use this method

 If you think you’ll have a hard time staying on track and want quicker accomplishments, the snowball method might be a good payoff plan for you.
 Just keep in mind it may result in paying more interest over time.
-This is because you’ll be paying toward the smallest balance first instead of focusing on the interest rate.
-For a more cost-effective debt payoff strategy, consider the debt avalanche method.
+This is because you’ll be paying toward the smallest balance first regardless of interest rate.

-The debt avalanche method is similar in ways to the debt snowball method, but instead of focusing on repaying the smallest debt first, you focus on the debt with the highest interest rate instead.
+The debt avalanche method is similar to the debt snowball method in that you focus on attacking one debt at a time, paying just the minimum amount due on the others.
+But instead of focusing on repaying the smallest debt first, you focus on the debt with the highest interest rate instead.

 Here are the steps:

-4. When the highest is wiped out, roll that entire payment to the next biggest debt as you continue to make only the minimum payment on the rest.
+3. Move on to the next.
+When the debt with the highest rate is wiped out, roll that entire payment to the next biggest debt as you continue to make only the minimum payment on the rest.
 Repeat until each debt is paid in full.

 Who should use this method

-If you have the time and can manage a second job, you’ll be able to throw extra money at your debt.
+If you can manage a second job or side hustle, you can earn more money to throw at your debt.
 Plus, some ways to make money can actually be fun.
-Combine this with any debt repayment strategy and you’ll be a force to be reckoned with.

 You can start small with survey sites like Survey Junkie (I use this one myself), then throw your earnings at your debt.
 This obviously won’t bring in a ton of extra funds, but every little bit helps.